figma/plugin-samples/README.md

 Resizes a selected shape.
 There are two submenus, allowing for absolute resizing and relative resizing.

+For more information on how to accept parameters as input to your plugin, take a look at [this guide](https://www.figma.com/plugin-docs/plugin-parameters).

 [Check out the source code.](resizer/)

 ## SVG Inserter (Parameter Only)